linminhtoo/recipe-chatbot/homeworks/optional/phoenix-integration/README.md

 **Your Task**: Complete the TODOs in this function by:
 1. Copy starter code into `backend/tracing.py` file you create
-2. Use `LiteLLMInstrumentor` to instrument LiteLLM calls
+2. Use `OpenAIInstrumentor` to instrument calls to the OpenAI-compatible client
 3. Call `register()` with appropriate project name and auto-instrumentation
 4. Returning a tracer from the tracer provider